 Manage and participate in the development and implementation of the community’s planning efforts through the implementation of the goals and objectives of the City Council’s Strategic Plan, Comprehensive Plan and other related plans and initiatives; recommend and administer policies and procedures.

-Oversee and participate in the development and administration of the department’s annual budget; direct the forecast of funds needed for staffing, equipment, materials, and supplies; monitor and approve expenditures; implement adjustments.
+Participate in the development and administration of the department’s annual budget; support the forecast of funds needed for staffing, equipment, materials, and supplies related to duties; monitor expenditures; coordinate and implement adjustments.

 Plan, prioritize, assign, supervise, and review the work of assigned staff; participate in the selection of assigned staff; provide or coordinate staff training; work with employees to correct deficiencies; implement discipline procedures.

-Confer with developers, other agencies, and the public in acquiring information and coordination of development projects; review and participate in discussions on major development issues; advise consultants, developers and others regarding City standards and regulations; meet with and advise community associations and others on community development policy and direction; negotiate on behalf of the City.
+Confer with developers, other agencies, and the public in acquiring information and coordination of development projects; review and participate in discussions on major development issues; advise consultants, developers and others regarding City standards and regulations; meet with and advise community associations and others on relevant policy and direction.

 Review and process various land use applications from initial general meetings through issuance of planning clearances.

-Participate on and provide staff assistance to various boards, commissions, and committees; direct the preparation of agenda items for the City Council, Planning Commission, Board of Zoning Appeals, Historic Preservation and/or other committees, commissions, and boards involved in development activities, present reports.
+Provide staff assistance to various boards, commissions, and committees; direct the preparation of agenda items for the City Council, Planning Commission, Board of Zoning Appeals, Historic Preservation and/or other committees, commissions, and boards involved in development activities, present reports.

 Conduct research of applicable statues and regulations and other examples of planning documents and policies/practices; review and write text amendments, proposed ordinances, policies, and guidelines related to zoning and development and long-range planning.